 Dr. Laurencin is the Founding Director of the Institute for Regenerative Engineering, and the Founding Director of the Raymond and Beverly Sackler Center for Biomedical, Biological, Physical, and Engineering Sciences at the University of Connecticut.
 The Albert and Wilda Van Dusen Distinguished Endowed Professor of Orthopaedic Surgery, and Professor of Chemical Engineering, Materials Science and Engineering, and Biomedical Engineering, he is the 8th designated University Professor in UCONN’s History.
 An elected member of the National Academy of Medicine and the National Academy of Engineering, he is the recipient of the N.I.H.
 Director’s Pioneer Award.
 In the Society For Biomaterials, Dr. Laurencin has served as a meeting Opening Keynote Speaker, Chair of the Special Interest Group Committee, and has received both the Clemson Award for Contributions to the Literature, and the Technology Innovation and Development Award from the Society.
 He is an International Fellow in Biomaterials Science and Engineering.

-This travel fellowship includes registration to the SFB Annual Meeting and Exposition in Minneapolis, MN, airfare, hotels, transfers, and meals.
+This travel fellowship includes registration to the SFB Annual Meeting and Exposition in Atlanta, GA, airfare, hotels, transfers, and meals.
 Each awardee will also be given a complimentary membership in the Society For Biomaterials and assigned a graduate student mentor to guide them through the annual meeting, and help them pursue their advanced degree and career goals.

 To apply for this travel fellowship for the SFB 2018 Annual Meeting in Atlanta, GA (April 11-14, 2018), please submit the application form to firstname.lastname@example.org.
 The deadline for applications is December 1, 2017.